Emergency Lighting: The Definitive Guide

 Emergency lighting is a set of luminaries (light fixtures) designed to automatically switch on in cases of sudden power failure inside a building.
 Alternative terms for emergency lighting include emergency escape lighting, standby lighting, and exit signs.

-High-population buildings like apartments, malls, cinemas, etc., are incomplete without proper emergency lighting.
-All public and commercial buildings must provide sufficient lighting to allow for safe and quick evacuations in the case of an emergency.
+Emergency lighting is essential for high-population buildings like apartments, malls, cinemas, etc. All public and commercial buildings must provide sufficient lighting for safe and quick evacuations in an emergency.

 A basic emergency lighting system must include ambient lights for visibility and properly lit emergency exit direction signs at key locations.